 Ecommerce businesses rely heavily on online marketing to generate leads.
 The competition for any product or service is high since so many online businesses exist that sell the same thing, whether it’s sunglasses or software training courses.

 Ecommerce sites can generate leads by cultivating a robust social media following.
-One great way to do this is by running contests on your social media pages and offering discounts or products for getting people to follow your page and tag others who will become followers of your page.
+One great way to do this is by running contests on your social media pages, offering discounts or products for getting people to follow your page, and tagging others who will become followers of your page.
 You can incorporate Instagram and Facebook stories to keep viewers engaged and generate excitement about your products and services.

 If you have the budget, you can also run paid search ads.
-That way, if someone searches Google for something relevant to your industry, your ad is likely to show up and engage more leads to click on it and learn more about your business.
+That way, if someone searches Google for something relevant to your industry, your ad is likely to show up, thereby engaging more leads to click on it and learn more about your business.

 Real Estate Agents